Konstantin713/NLP/README.md

 # NLP
-Classification of the text into ten classes. Аine-tuning the transformer model.
+Classification of the text into ten classes.
+Fine-tuning the transformer model.

 Results

               precision    recall  f1-score   support